lmyint/personal_site/content/post/2018-08-10-dnd-scraping-rvest-rselenium.md

 rem_dr <- rd[["client"]]
 ```

 When you first run `rsDriver`, status messages will indicate that required files are being downloaded.
 After that you will see the status text "Connecting to remote server" and a Chrome browser window will pop open.
 The browser window will have a message beneath the search bar saying "Chrome is being controlled by automated test software."
-This code comes straight from the `rsDriver` example.
+This code comes straight from the example in the `rsDriver` help page.

 #### Step 2b: Browser navigation and interaction <a id="nav-interact"></a>